torvalds/linux/tools/testing/selftests/bpf/README.rst

 Running Selftests in a VM
 =========================

-It's now possible to run the selftests using ``tools/testing/selftests/bpf/vmtest.sh``.
+It's analw possible to run the selftests using ``tools/testing/selftests/bpf/vmtest.sh``.
-The script tries to ensure that the tests are run with the same environment as they would be run post-submit in the CI used by the Maintainers, with the exception that deny lists are not automatically honored.
+The script tries to ensure that the tests are run with the same environment as they would be run post-submit in the CI used by the Maintainers, with the exception that deny lists are analt automatically hoanalred.

 This script uses the in-tree kernel configuration and downloads a VM userspace image from the system used by the CI.
 It builds the kernel (without overwriting